Personalised Meta-path Generation for Heterogeneous GNNs: Abstract

 \section{Abstract}

-Heterogeneous Information Networks (HINs), involving a diversity of node types and relation types, are pervasive in many real-world applications.
-Recently, increasing attention has been paid to heterogeneous graph representation learning (HGRL) which aims to embed rich structural and semantics information in HIN into low-dimensional node representations.
-To date, most HGRL models rely on manual customisation of meta paths to capture the semantics underlying the given HIN.
-However, the dependency on the handcrafted meta-paths requires rich domain knowledge which is extremely difficult to obtain for complex and semantic rich HINs.
-Moreover, strictly defined meta-paths will limit the HGRL's access to more comprehensive information in HINs.
-To fully unleash the power of HGRL, we present a \textbf{R}einforcement \textbf{L}earning enhanced \textbf{H}eterogeneous \textbf{G}raph \textbf{N}eural \textbf{N}etwork (RL-HGNN), to design different meta-paths for the nodes in a HIN.
-Specifically, RL-HGNN models the meta-path design process as a Markov Decision Process and uses a policy network to adaptively design a meta-path for each node to learn its effective representations.
-The policy network is trained with deep reinforcement learning by exploiting the performance of the model on a downstream task.
-We further propose an extension, RL-HGNN\textit{++}, to ameliorate the meta-path design procedure and accelerate the training process.
-Experimental results demonstrate the effectiveness of RL-HGNN, and reveals that it can identify meaningful meta-paths that would have been ignored by human knowledge.
+{ Recently, increasing attention has been paid to heterogeneous graph representation learning (HGRL), which aims to embed rich structural and semantic information in heterogeneous information networks (HINs) into low-dimensional node representations.
+To date, most HGRL models rely on hand-crafted meta-paths.
+However, the dependency on manually-defined meta-paths requires domain knowledge, which is difficult to obtain for complex HINs.
+More importantly, the pre-defined or generated meta-paths of all existing HGRL methods attached to each node type or node pair cannot be personalised to each individual node.
+To fully unleash the power of HGRL, we present a novel framework, Personalised Meta-path based Heterogeneous Graph Neural Networks (PM-HGNN), to jointly generate meta-paths that are personalised for each individual node in a HIN and learn node representations for the target downstream task like node classification.
+Precisely, PM-HGNN treats the meta-path generation as a Markov Decision Process and utilises a policy network to adaptively generate a meta-path for each individual node and simultaneously learn effective node representations.
+The policy network is trained with deep reinforcement learning by exploiting the performance improvement on a downstream task.
+We further propose an extension, PM-HGNN\textit{++}, to better encode relational structure and accelerate the training during the meta-path generation.
+Experimental results reveal that both PM-HGNN and PM-HGNN\textit{++} can significantly and consistently outperform $16$ competing baselines and state-of-the-art methods in various settings of node classification.
+Qualitative analysis also shows that PM-HGNN\textit{++} can identify meaningful meta-paths overlooked by human knowledge.